Loudon County Emergency Management — ARES RACES

 ARES and RACES

 Although RACES and ARES are separate entities, the ARRL advocates dual membership and cooperative efforts between both groups whenever possible.
 An ARES group whose members are all enrolled in and certified by RACES operate in an emergency with great flexibility.
-Using the same operators and the same frequencies, an ARES group also enrolled as RACES can "switch hats" form ARES to RACES to meet the requirements of the situation as it develops.
+Using the same operators and the same frequencies, an ARES group also enrolled as RACES can "switch hats" from ARES to RACES to meet the requirements of the situation as it develops.

 Taken from the ARES Field Resources Manual, published by the ARRL.